-Outdoor Storage - The commercial keeping or storage of goods, materials, motorized vehicles, boats/water recreational vessels/vehicles, trailers, temporary structures, and any other equipment associated with the principal use of a building outside permanently or seasonally, for a fee.
+Outdoor Storage - Keeping or storage of goods, materials, motorized vehicles, boats/water recreational vessels/vehicles, trailers, temporary structures, and any other equipment associated with the principal use of a building outside permanently or seasonally.

-Outdoor Storage - The commercial keeping or storage of goods, materials, motorized vehicles, boats/water recreational vessels/vehicles, trailers, temporary structures, and any other equipment associated with the principal use of a building outside permanently or seasonally, for a fee.
+Outdoor Storage - Keeping or storage of goods, materials, motorized vehicles, boats/water recreational vessels/vehicles, trailers, temporary structures, and any other equipment associated with the principal use of a building outside permanently or seasonally.